cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 5.0.4 (2019-03-12) =
+* Added priceValidUntil and url structured data mark-up to default WooCommerce structured data and added it to the structured data markup feature of this plugin

+= 5.0.3 (2019-03-12) =
+* Fixed another YML bug for Yandex (shop node was misplaced).

+= 5.0.2 (2019-03-11) =
+* Fixed a bug for Yandex and Zap.co.il feeds where XML nodes were put in multiple times.

+= 5.0.1 (2019-03-10) =
+* Added the age_group input field on product edit pages

 = 5.0.0 (2019-03-08) =
 * Fixed a PHP undefined variable warning